 One character who doesn’t get a close focus in the Game of Thrones series finale is Queen Daenerys.
 The scene where she crosses the throne room, destroyed and covered in ash like her vision, is the only intimate moment we get with this important character.
 The rest of her limited time in the episode, she’s almost set dressing.
 This is no disrespect to Emilia Clarke’s portrayal, on the contrary she was brilliant.
 Rather, Dany makes a badass entrance—with perhaps the coolest shot in the series—and then promises to wage war against the whole world.
 When she is killed by Jon Snow, a knife to the heart, the character is so unreactive and robotic one almost wonders if a Westworld script didn’t get mixed up with the one for the Game of Thrones series finale.
 Her death is perfunctory and presented as the only choice to make.

 It’s clear the storytellers anticipated the criticism they would face after the last episode.
-When Tyrion and Jon essentially hatch the plan to kill her, Tyrion makes many of the arguments the show’s defenders make.
+When Tyrion and Jon essentially hatch the plan to kill her, Tyrion makes many of the arguments the show’s defenders make (check out our Daenerys GoT final season post).
 He points out her brutality in dealing with the Masters of Slaver’s Bay, the Mereenese nobles, and the leaders of the Dothraki.
 He even says that “we” cheer because they deserve it.
 This does not justify the sudden shift on Daenerys’s part or her willingness to torch the city after they surrendered.
 Still, it shows the storytellers thought about it.
 Did they earn this ending for one of the best characters in the series?
 No, not even close.
 We’ll never know what really drove Dany to murder civilians, and that’s the question that most needed answering.
 Without a doubt, the character deserved better than she got.

 Early online reaction seemed to be that those not dissatisfied with Dany’s end were dissatisfied with Jon’s.
 Some say that him ending up at the Wall means all of his struggles were for nothing.
 Others think, like Sansa, that this is a punishment for him.
 But when Jon goes North he becomes the Lord Commander of the Night’s Watch and, essentially, the King Beyond the Wall leading an army of Wildlings.
 He’s where he always wanted to be, emulating his favorite relation, his Uncle Benjen.
 Jon didn’t want to rule.
 He wanted to range and serve and prove himself to be a good man.
 He took care of that last bit, and now he gets to do the rest.
 Also, if he doesn’t just go native, he can return to Winterfell or King’s Landing whenever he wants to.